andrewcarreiro/vscode-calculate/README.md

 # Visual Studio Code Calculate

 ## About
-This extension is based on [Colinta's excellent Sublime Text Calculate package](https://github.com/colinta/SublimeCalculate) which has been a great tool for years.

 Uses [Math.js](https://github.com/josdejong/mathjs) for evaluating expressions.
 If it works there, it should work here!

 ## How to use